Mental Disorders: Major Types, Symptoms & Proven Treatments

 Causes of Mental Disorders

-• Chemical imbalance of the brain (imbalance of neurotransmitters such as serotonin, dopamine)
+• Chemical imbalance of the brain (imbalance of neurotransmitters such as serotonin and dopamine)

 • Brain injuries or infections